 Essential in this renewal, a new pavilion, which amplifies the sense of threshold and operates as a nexus of activity for Constitution Gardens.

 A diagrid envelope defines the pavilion as a space yet a part of the landscape.

 From scale to massing and materials, the pavilion is designed to integrate into the landscape, to entice and protect without obscuring.

 Landscape at night

-A roofed structure containing a restaurant, concessions, a wide grand stair and an outdoor lookout, the building transitions from the higher terrain of the Mall down into the bowl of the Gardens with a dramatic cantilever over the lake’s path.
+A roofed structure contains a restaurant, concessions, a wide grand stair and an outdoor lookout.
+The building transitions from the higher terrain of the Mall down into the bowl of the Gardens with a dramatic cantilever over the lake’s path.

 Inside the Pavilion